dmelo/g2m2-pages/blog/12/error-multilib-version-problems-found-error-using-yum-fedora-fc17.md

 Date: 2012/10/27
 */

+# Multilib version problems found -- Error using yum on Fedora fc17

 I was trying to install wine on my Fedora fc17 and getting this error message:

     Error:  Multilib version problems found.
 This often means that the root